SkylabsAI/workspace/README.md

 ====================

 This repository provides infrastructure for cloning and working on the various SkyLabs AI repositories, within a single workspace.
-For now, only the FM repos are included, but the aim is to incorporate all active repositories.

 This repository also hosts infrastructure for CI and docker images.